Burning1020/kuasar/README.md

 - [slack]()
 - [twitter]()

-## Contributing
+# Contributing

-If you're interested in being a contributor and want to get involved in developing the kuasar code, please see [CONTRIBUTING](CONTRIBUTING.md) for details on submitting patches and the contribution workflow.
+If you're interested in being a contributor and want to get involved in developing the Kuasar code, please see [CONTRIBUTING](CONTRIBUTING.md) for details on submitting patches and the contribution workflow.

-## Security

-### Security Audit
-TODO

-### Reporting security vulnerabilities

-We do encourage security researchers, industry organizations and users to proactively report suspected vulnerabilities to our security team, the team will help diagnose the severity of the issue and determine how to address the issue as soon as possible.

-For further details please see [Security Policy](SECURITY.md) for our security process and how to report vulnerabilities.

-## License
+# License

 Kuasar is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.